Cherokee County

 Cherokee County is centrally located in the Pineywoods of East Texas and was established as a county on April 11, 1846.
 It is bordered by the Neches River on the west and the Angelina River approximately 30 miles on the east.
 The county spans about 50 miles from north to south and 30 miles from east to west, encompassing a total area of 1,061 square miles and is home to an estimated population of 53,000 residents.

 The Cherokee County AgriLife Extension Office, part of the Texas A&M AgriLife Extension Service, serves as a vital local resource center in Rusk, Texas.
-Through its dedicated personnel and diverse programs, the Cherokee County AgriLife Extension Office uplifts local agriculture, horticulture, youth development, and community wellness—translating university research into practical solutions that enrich lives across the county.
+Through its dedicated personnel and diverse programs, the Cherokee County Texas A&M AgriLife Extension Office uplifts local agriculture, horticulture, youth development, and community wellness—translating university research into practical solutions that enrich lives across the county.

 4‑H & Youth Development: Offers opportunities in leadership, agriculture, and life skills—supporting Cherokee County 4‑H Clubs.